cloudfoundry/cf-for-k8s/docs/platform_operators/scaling-networking.md

 1. Adjust the values to your liking
 1. Append `-f scaling-networking.yml` to the ytt command you run for deployment

 The number of ingressgateway replicas depends on load profile of your cluster.

-The number istiod replicas depends istiod replicas the number of application instances.
+The number istiod replicas depends on the number of application instances.

+We recommend two routecontrollers for high availability, but you likely won't need more than that.

+Sidecar resource usage depends on the load profile of your AIs.

 ```
 #@ load("@ytt:overlay", "overlay")